 Reference should be made to the Code of Practice for Minimum Fire Service Installations and Equipment and Inspection, Testing and Maintenance of Installations and Equipment ^[3] by FSD when carrying out fire resistance design and risk assessment for road tunnels.
-According to Clause 4.41 of the subject Code of Practice, systems for fire service installations and ventilation shall be provided according to the Code when tunnel exceeds 230 m in length.
-Comments from FSD and EMSD and appropriate maintenance authorities should be sought.
+According to Clause 4.42 of the subject Code of Practice, systems for fire service installations shall be provided.
+In particular, dynamic smoke extraction system shall be provided when tunnel exceeds 230m in length.
+Comments from FSD and Electrical and Mechanical Services Department (EMSD) and appropriate maintenance authorities should be sought.